fengpeiyuan/flumeng-plugins-redis/README.md

      Checkout and build using ```mvn clean package```
 * Copy ```flumeng-plugins-redis-[VERSION].jar``` or ```flumeng-plugins-redis-[VERSION]-jar-with-dependencies.jar``` into your flume
    library path.
-* Copy or create configuration file or sample configuration file to some place.
+* Copy or create configuration file or sample configuration file to some place(redis list using by source and sink must be the same redis instance).
 * Run.
 	 Following commend is sample for RedisListPollableSource